pqvst/cafeandcowork/data/taiwan/the-factory-mojocoffee.md

   - menu3.jpg
 ---

-A popular cafe for working and having meetings.
-Soft background jazz music.
+A very popular cafe for working and having meetings.
+There's soft background jazz music.
+The vibe is good, but the seats are not the most comfortable.
+Also, it definitely gets busy so it's good to arrive early.
+Although there are many options for coffee, the tea selection is quite small.
+Decent WiFi and plenty of power outlets.
+There's a small outdoor seating area as well.